tobyweston/blog/source/_posts/2009-05-29-convert-callable-to-runnable.markdown

 categories: java object-oriented tempus-fugit recipes
 comments: true
 sidebar : false
+keywords: "callable, lambda, runnable, java, Executors framework, fixed rate delay, fixed rate, executors, doug lea"
+description: "Convert Java Callable objects to Runnable to schedule them at a fixed rate with the Executors framework"
 ---

-Every time I come across it, it bugs me.

-The `Executors` class has helper methods to convert from a `Runnable` to a `Callable`, presumably so you can submit an old school `Runnable` task to an executor, but I can never find the counterpart helper.
+The `Executors` class has helper methods to convert from a `Runnable` to a `Callable`, presumably so you can submit a `Runnable` task to an executor, but it doesn't offer the counterpart helper.
 Something to convert a `Callable` to a `Runnable`.

-I seem to keep finding myself needing one and you might think me silly for doing so but it's because I'm into the habit of coding as `Callable`s now.
-I tend to think of `Runnable` as simply something that can run, not in terms of a `Thread` or concurrent task.
-I like the way I think about `Runnable`.

-Lets have a go at converting `Callable` to a `Runnable`.

 <!-- more -->

-`Callable` is like the new cool kid, with its funky return value and the ability to throw an exception.
-Wow, why did I ever bother with `Runnable` in the first place? `Callable`, like `Runnable`, however is still just something that can be called, it just so happens to fit in nicely with the executor framework and kind of looks all bling.
+`Callable`, like `Runnable`, is still just something that can be called.
+It offers a return type but really has nothing to do with concurrency, it just so happens to fit in nicely with the executor framework like `Runnable` does with `Thread`.

-I digress... back to jusitifying why I think I'm always needing to convert from `Callable` to `Runnable`.
-As I say, if both interfaces represent something that can be called, I favour `Callable` becuase its more powerful.
-I can return useful things and catch useful exceptions.
-I'm in the habit of using `Callable`.

-Often then, I'll have utility classes, useful nuggets of functionality dressed up as a `Callable`, and if I want to schedule them with an executor with a fixed delay or fixed rate, I can't.
+Often I'll have utility classes, useful nuggets of functionality dressed up as a `Callable`, and if I want to schedule them with an executor with a fixed delay or fixed rate, I can't.
 The interface wants a `Runnable` and only a `Runnable`.
-Most likely becuase it doesn't really make much sense to schedule a fixed rate execution of a task that returns something when it would take quite some thinking to actually do something with the return value.
+Most likely because it doesn't really make much sense to schedule a fixed rate execution of a task that returns something when it would take quite some thinking to actually do something with the return value.

 None the less, I'd like to schedule something at a fixed rate (ignoring the result) that I also schedule elsewhere and actually do something with the result.

+## Test First

 Starting with the tests, any helper must delegate to the `Callable` and handle any exceptions.

 {% assign braces = '{{' %}